benders5e/benders5e/bender.md

 Your ingenuity and experience with a variety of adversaries have allowed you to adapt another element's fightning style and make it your own.
 Pick one form from another element-bender's form list (not one that requires a bending specialization).
 You can add this form to your list of known forms, and it doesn't count against the total number of forms you know (as indicated by the "Forms Known" column of the Bender Table).

 When you use this form, you adapt it to use your element instead of the original element, causing it do deal your element's damage type instead of the original damage type.
 You also use your bending modifiers and DCs.

+### Weapon Master
+*Prerequisite: the ability to bend an element*

+***
+You've learned to use your bending in conjunction with weapons when you fight.
+When you use the Attack action with a melee weapon on your turn, you can make basic bending attack as part of the same attack.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 4 | FEATS</div>